Skip to contents

 • time_channel

 A time or sample channel name from the data table can be specified.
-If left blank, the function will attempt to identify the time column automatically, however the best practice is to specify the time_channel column explicitly.
+If left blank, the function will attempt to identify the time column automatically, however, best practice is to specify the time_channel explicitly.

 • event_channel

-Optionally, A channel can be specified which indicates events or laps in the data table.
+Optionally, A channel can be specified which indicates character event labels or integer lap values in the data table.

 These channel names are used to detect the data table within the file, and must match exactly with text strings in the file on the same row.
 We can rename these channels when reading data by specifying a named character vector: